 Is she too bland?
 Is she too familiar?

 Or is she fine but has worked too hard to draw lines that have become fences and then walls, and now there's no way over them?

 "Are you all right, Gil?"
 Cal's standing close, the way he does.
 Because she's his Leo and that's what you do.

-She feels tears beginning, blinks them back and does not look up, can't look up.
+She feels tears beginning, blinks them back and doesn't look up, can't look up.
 "Hmmm?"
 Her best distracted voice, and she tops it off by reaching for her coffee, not looking at the mug, bringing it over, drinking as if she's very busy and very thirsty and just can't be bothered.

 His goddamned Leo?

 "I'm fine.
 Just finishing up."
 Her voice sounds almost okay.
 She hopes he's too distracted by the prospect of all the sex he'll be getting from women who aren't her to notice anything off.

 That's a stupid hope.
 He leans in.